duparq/hwa/doxygen/using.md

 result.

 `hwa()` is used for asynchronous actions.
-Asynchronous actions can only be used after a _HWA context has been created with the `hwa_begin()` or the `hwa_begin_from_reset()` instruction.
+Asynchronous actions can only be used after a _HWA context_ has been created with the `hwa_begin()` or the `hwa_begin_from_reset()` instruction.

-The following asynchronous actions are then memorized into the context until the the `hwa_commit()` instruction or the `hwa_nocommit()` instruction is met.
+Once the context is created, the asynchronous actions are memorized until the the `hwa_commit_o()` instruction or the `hwa_nocommit()` instruction is met.

 The `hwa_commit()` instruction triggers the production of the machine code.

-The `hwa_nocommit()` instruction does not produce machine code but is useful to put the context in a known state usually before following actions modify it.
+The `hwa_nocommit()` instruction does not produce machine code but is useful to put the context in a known state usually before new actions modify it.
 This allows the production of machine code that avoids writing values that already are in the registers.

 @code
 hwa_begin_from_reset()